suleakturk/Open-API-With-Node.js-Express/README.md

 ### `docker run -dp 9000:9000 my-api` for run the project

-- If you get this image from DockerHub, youcan run this:
+- If you get this image from DockerHub, you can run this:

 ### `docker push suleakturk/library-rest-api-with-express.js:tagname`